 There are many things you can do to deter native animals from causing damage, but it depends on which animal is causing the problem.

 The native animal fact sheets contain detailed information about native animals in NSW.

 Protect your garden

 Some animals can be deterred by applying chicken manure or spraying other deterrent smells such as chilli-infused water to the garden.

 Mark any burrows that are a livestock hazard in paddocks or driveways with a post or small-strand fence to keep stock away from their entrances.

 Licences for property owners

-Where wildlife causes serious conflict that poses a legitimate threat to life or property or will cause economic hardship, the Office of Environment and Heritage has guidelines and licences for property owners
+Where wildlife causes serious conflict that poses a legitimate threat to life or property or will cause economic hardship, the Department of Planning, Industry and Environment has guidelines and licences for property owners